WORKSHOP: Abstract Painting at Volcano Art CenterJanuary 27, 2019, 11:30 AM HST (Updated April 20, 2019, 3:46 PM)

 Gray shares her passion for abstract painting in this introductory class which will help students learn how to take risks and gain more confidence in their own way of painting.
 Students will develop sketches into final art pieces, play with perspective and focus, work with colors, then push themselves to paint intuitively and at different scales.
 Sketch paper will be provided in class for warm up exercises and roughing out paintings.

 Basic acrylic paints, pencils, brushes, other tools will be provided in class, but students can bring their own if they choose.
-The class fee is $90 or $85 for VAC members plus a $20 supply fee for 5 sheets of 300lb watercolor paper, pre-gessoed.
-Advance registration is required and this workshop will be limited to 8 adults.
-To register, call Volcano Art Center at (808) 967-8222 or visit online.
+The class fee is $90 or $85 for VAC members plus a $20 supply fee for five sheets of 300-pound watercolor paper, pre-gessoed.
+Advance registration is required and this workshop will be limited to eight adults.

 Gray holds a B.A. in three dimensional design from the City of Birmingham University in England.
 Her work has been featured in multiple exhibitions throughout Hawai‘i and California, in both solo and group shows.
 In 2016, she received awards from the Hawai‘i State Foundation on Culture and the Arts, Hawai‘i Island Art Alliance, and Honorable Mention in the 2018 Wailoa Center show, Jan Ken Po.